 5 Common Cat Behavior Problems and Solutions

-What could be better than a fuzzy feline friend?
-Your cat knows just how to put a smile on your face with a well-timed purr or nuzzle.
-But life with a cat isn’t all cuddles and catnip.
+While cats are amazing, complex and unique creatures, life with felines isn’t all cuddles and catnip.
 Scratching, spraying, and other common cat problems can leave you feeling frustrated and out-of-sync with your four-legged friend.

 1. Cats That Bite or Scratch People.